How to Watch Mississippi State at Alabama in College Softball

 Live stream the Mississippi State at Alabama game on fuboTV: Start with a 7-day free trial!

-The Bulldogs were going for the three-game sweep of the Tigers but blew a 4-2 and lost the game in extras.

-The loss dropped them to 26-14 overall and 7-5 in the SEC.
-The Bulldogs have played well in conference play, but it will be tough in this series when they take on Alabama.

-The Crimson Tide is also 7-5 in the SEC but still looks like they could be one of the best teams in the conference.
+The Crimson Tide have been one of the best teams in the country for years, but have stumbled a bit this year in conference play.

-They are coming off a near sweep of No. 7 Florida last weekend but lost the finale 12-7.

-Alabama won the first game 8-3 and then got a ninth-inning home run from Bailey Dowling to win 2-1 in game two.
+Alabama comes into the weekend with five SEC losses and has swept just one opponent this year.
+That came when the Crimson Tide took three straight from South Carolina at the end of March.

+Mississippi State will look to put another chink in the Crimson Tide's armor, though, and get a huge win to finish off the weekend series.

 Regional restrictions may apply.